reasonml/reason-react/docs/reasonreactcompat.md

 };
 ```

 Because v3 components using `List.Jsx3` can decide whether to pass `children` or not, we have to account for those cases by setting `children` as optional labelled argument in `makeProps`.
-After that, we have to also convert `children` to an array inside `make` before passing control over to the v2 implementation.
+After that, we also have convert `children` to an array inside `make` before passing control over to the v2 implementation.

 ## Migrating an application to v0.7.0 and JSX v3